Stay tuned for the events in 2023!

 One of the oldest traditional dances.
 Originally performed by male warriors as a victory dance over a tang (shield).

-Special Fling
+Special Flings

 A unique addition created for our competition, for Premier dancers aged 15 and under.
 All the dancers dance together and one award is given to the dancer judged with having the best fling.